-Year-end Encumbrances ernmentai ctivities Activities
+Year-end Encumbrances ernmental ctivities ess-Type tivities

 General Fund \$ 170,959 \$ -

 Wildland Enterprise Fund - 494

-Special Revenue Fund 194,628
+Special Revenue Fund 194,628 -

 \$ 365,587 \$ 494

 As of June 30, 2020, UFA is a defendant in a lawsuit that has arisen in the normal course of business.
 While substantial damages are alleged in this action, the outcome cannot be predicted with certainty.
 In the opinion of UFA's attorney, it is reasonably possible that this action, when finally adjudicated, may have material adverse effect on the financial position of UFA.